imagej/imagej.github.io/_pages/plugins/auto-threshold.md

 Similarly to the Intermodes method, this assumes a bimodal histogram.
 The histogram is iteratively smoothed using a running average of size 3, until there are only two local maxima.
 The threshold t is such that yt−1 &gt; yt &lt;= yt+1.

-Images with histograms having extremely unequal peaks or a broad and ﬂat valley are unsuitable for this method.
+Images with histograms having extremely unequal peaks or a broad and flat valley are unsuitable for this method.

 -   {% include citation last='Prewitt' first='JMS' last2='Mendelsohn' first2='ML' year='1966' journal='Annals of the New York Academy of Sciences' url='http://www3.interscience.wiley.com/journal/119758871/abstract?CRETRY=1&SRETRY=0' title='The analysis of cell images' volume='128' pages='1035-1053' %}